 - A minimum of 6 subjects at level 3

-The degree will normally be of three years duration for full-time students, but part-time students may take up to 10 years of continuous study to complete subjects towards the degree.
+The degree will normally be of three years duration for full-time students, but part-time students may take longer.

 Choose your subjects

 Current and new students enrolled in Macquarie OUA programs are exempt from completing Planet unit requirements for a period until 31 December 2018.

 Four of these seven open elective units must come from levels 2 or 3 units.
 The other three electives can come from any level.